ChurroC/next-server-theme/packages/next-server-theme/README.md

 I had a button that would change the theme that had an icon of the current theme.
 But every time I loaded up the page it would have the system icon displayed first then switch to the proper theme due to hydration.
 I don't mean to call next-themes out since they were a source of inspiration and the tool that I first used but even on their example site [Next Themes Site](https://next-themes-example.vercel.app) you can see this issue apparent.
 If you switch themes from system and reload the page it causes a flash in the textbox.
 If it's apparent for me on my wifi with just a textbox imagine it on a larger image or any data.
 This is why having the theme on the server can allow us to just apply these changes before the user sees it to have a seemless experience.

 This library allow has a substantial speed difference especially in first contentful paint and other web vitals.
 You can see how I tested it all in [Comparison README.md](/apps/comparison/README.md).
-It will not stop all flickers for anything dependant on the theme but also increase page loads by a substantial amount that is easily retestable on you device.
+It will not only stop all flickers for anything dependant on the theme but also increase page loads by a substantial amount that is easily retestable on you device.

 ## Add To Project